nerdschoolbergen/introduction-to-javascript/task-3/README.md

 To implement a data structure for tasks:

-* Create an array to hold tasks
+* Create an array to hold tasks declared in your IFFE
 * Create a function called `addTasks` that takes `description` as a parameter that adds task objects to your array